yunglianglin/data-science-portfolio/pl_xgboost/README.md

 **Python_model_training**</br>
-This code snippet covers the process of building segment-specific models:
+This code snippet covers the process of building segment-specific models:</br>
 0. Retrieving data from a database.
 1. Reducing feature dimensionality using PCA.
 2. Clustering samples based on PCA components.